timjtchang/Hadoop_MapReduce/README.md

-README.md

-Implement Hadoop on AWS:
+# Implement Hadoop on AWS:

-# 1. Deploy on Ubuntu
+# 1. Deploy on AWS EC2
 # 2. Set 1 NameNode and 3 dataNodes
 # 3. Authorization Setup:
 	`